streamlit/docs/content/get-started/installation/sis.md

    <Tip>

-   In the lower-left corner of the editing interface, you can toggle the visibility of your file navigation, code editor, and app preview using the splitscreen icons.
+   In the lower-left corner of the editing interface, you can click the splitscreen icons to toggle the visibility of your file navigation, code editor, and app preview.

    </Tip>